-Like most North American predators, there is a hunting season for mountain lions as well.
+Like most North American predators, there is a hunting season for mountain lions, or pumas, as well.
 Hunting these animals is done mostly with a pack of keen hunting dogs during winter conditions.
 These dogs track the animals until they eventually corner them up in a tree.
-However, the hunt isn’t over at that point.
+However, the hunt isn't over at that point.
 With a cat that big anything is likely to happen.

 Many times, the mountain lion will leap out of the tree and down to the snowy ground below in order to escape.
 It is the hunter's job to get a shot off before the mountain lion has a chance to utilize this option.
 No doubt about it, mountain lion hunting looks like a blast.

 3. Grizzly Bear